cysouw/diathesis/text/c05_case.md

 e.
 Er steigt einen Stock höher. (*wo?* 'where')
 :::

 These quantified constituents are not governed arguments.
 First, they can easily be left out (all verbs in the examples are typical intransitive verbs).
 Second, and more importantly, they cannot be replaced by a pronoun nor be questioned by a question pronoun (viz. *wen/was*).
 Instead, they are questioned by adverbial interrogative words as listed at the examples above, indicating that the quantified constituents are adverbial phrases, not arguments.
-Still, there are a few verbs that obligatorily need such a quantified object, and in those cases quantified constituents can be considered arguments.
-These will be discussed in [@sec:case-quantified-objects].
+Still, there are a few verbs that obligatorily need such a quantified object, like *kosten* 'to cost' or *dauern* 'to last'.
+With those verbs quantified constituents can be considered to be arguments.
+These verbs will be discussed in [@sec:case-quantified-objects].

 ### Named objects

 A special group of verbs can be used to performatively name persons or things.
 As proper names, such arguments are arguably without case in standard German [@next a], but with regular nouns these phrases are clearly accusatives [@next b].
 The result of such accusatively marked names are constructions with two accusative arguments.
 These arguments are normally questioned by the manner interrogative *wie* 'how', though in some situations *was* 'what' seems possible [@next c].
-The small group of verbs that obligatorily takes such arguments will be discussed in [@sec:case-named-objects].
+The small group of verbs like *nennen* 'to name' that obligatorily takes such arguments will be discussed in [@sec:case-named-objects].

 ::: ex
 a.
 Ich nenne dich [ Lukas].